Icon EDBConnection Class

 OnLogin: EDBLoginEventSetting this event adds an event handler to the list of event handlers listening for the OnLogin event when the connection is first opened.
 The arguments for the event handler are defined in the EDBLoginEventArgs class.
 The OnLogin event is used to augment the login process and programmtically supply the user name and password used with the login.
 It can also be used to display a custom interactive login dialog whenever a connection is first opened.

 OnTimeout: EDBTimeoutEventSetting this event adds an event handler to the list of event handlers listening for the OnTimeout event while the current connection is connected to an ElevateDB Server.
 The arguments for the event handler are defined in the EDBTimeoutEventArgs class.
-The OnTimeout event is used to deal with situations where the connection is waiting on a response from an ElevateDB Server, and the wait time has exceeded the timeout (TIMEOUT attribute) defined for the connection in the connection string.
+The OnTimeout event is used to deal with situations where the connection is waiting on a response from an ElevateDB Server, and the wait time has exceeded the timeout (TIMEOUT keyword) defined for the connection in the connection string.
 Setting the StayConnected property of the event arguments to False will cause the connection to disconnect from the ElevateDB Server, whereas leaving the StayConnected property of the event arguments to True will keep the connection connected to the ElevateDB Server.
-Please see the Connection Strings topic for more information on the TIMEOUT connection string attribute.
+Please see the Connection Strings topic for more information on the TIMEOUT connection string keyword.

 OnReconnect: EDBReconnectEventSetting this event adds an event handler to the list of event handlers listening for the OnReconnect event while the current connection is connected to an ElevateDB Server.
 The arguments for the event handler are defined in the EDBReconnectEventArgs class.
 The OnReconnect event is called whenever the connection needs to be re-established automatically due to a drop in the connection or a timeout (see OnTimeout event above).
-This event usually only occurs when the connection was not configured to ping the ElevateDB Server at regular intervals in the connection string (PING attribute set to False).
+This event usually only occurs when the connection was not configured to ping the ElevateDB Server at regular intervals in the connection string (PING keyword set to False).
 In such a case, the ElevateDB Server may timeout the connection and disconnect it (but not remove it), resulting in the OnReconnect event being triggered the next time the connection tries to send a request to the ElevateDB Server.
-Please see the Connection Strings topic for more information on the PING connection string attribute.
+Please see the Connection Strings topic for more information on the PING connection string keyword.

 OnSendProgress: EDBCommsProgressEventSetting this event adds an event handler to the list of event handlers listening for the OnSendProgress event while the current connection is connected to an ElevateDB Server.
 The arguments for the event handler are defined in the EDBCommsProgressEventArgs class.
 The OnSendProgress event is called whenever the connection needs to send a request to an ElevateDB Server, and may be called multiple times for a single request, depending upon the size of the request.